sivadevopsdaws74s/roboshop-documentation/README.md

 # roboshop-documentation

 Below is the communication between components and dependency.
+This dependency comes from **Development team**.
+Architects decide that, DevOps has no scope in this.

 ![alt text](roboshop.jpg)